kubedb/docs/docs/guides/postgres/dr/overview/index.md

 distributionRules:
 - { clusterName: dc-east, role: Member, replicaIndices: [0, 1, 2] }
 - { clusterName: dc-west, role: Member, replicaIndices: [3, 4, 5] }
-- { clusterName: dc-witness, role: Witness }   # etcd vote only, no Postgres
+- { clusterName: dc-witness, role: Arbiter }    # etcd vote only, no Postgres
 ```

 Any single site can be lost:

-- **Lose a Member DC** → the surviving Member plus the Witness form a 2/3 majority, so
+- **Lose a Member DC** → the surviving Member plus the witness form a 2/3 majority, so
   the survivor acquires the Lease and is promoted automatically; the lost DC, if alive
   but partitioned, self-fences read-only.
-- **Lose the Witness** → the two Members are still a 2/3 majority, so writes continue
+- **Lose the witness** → the two Members are still a 2/3 majority, so writes continue
   uninterrupted.

-Because the Witness runs no Postgres, it is small and cheap. **Run it in a third
+Because the witness runs no Postgres, it is small and cheap. **Run it in a third
 public cloud or region** — this is the lowest-cost way to get correct, automatic
 failover, and it is the recommended topology whenever a third location is available.